HagemZ/lisk-builders-challange-cryptopoke/HOW_TO_PLAY.md

 - **Join Battle Fee**: Charge fee for every time user join the battle ground

 ## Step 4 : Winning
-- Each user/trainer can only send 1 of their Pokémon to join the battleground.
+- Each user/trainer can only send 1 of their Moonsters to join the battleground.
 - Each round will have a maximum of 5 matches (10 participants, or 10 wallet addresses).
 - Matches will be assigned randomly to each user.
 - After a round, once it is marked as "completed" the winners of each match will receive rewards and points for the leaderboard.